CVEProject/automation-working-group/meeting-notes/files/cve_reference_archival_reqs.md

 - Saves the scraped content in one human-readable format (png, pdf) and one machine-readable format (html/jss/css, warc)
 - Gives a user the ability to easily retrieve an archived reference
 - Generates an archived version of a reference at four intervals: 0, 3, 10, 90 days

+**August/2025 CVE Program Reference Archive Capability Objective Statement**

+The CVE Program requires the ability to ensure that references that are cited within CVE Records over a defined period of time are preserved and accessible in perpetuity.
+The solution    must  provide the public with basic, reliable access to references included in CVE Records to support transparency, cybersecurity research, and public awareness.
+The system will prioritize simplicity, scalability, and low maintenance overhead, leveraging minimal infrastructure to deliver a streamlined and cost-effective solution for accessing archived CVE Record references.

+Proposed Requirement Refinement for Pilot:
+- Retrieval Interface: A publicly available GUI and API that takes as input a single CVE ID and an interval (0, 3, 10, 90 days) and returns the compressed content of the references that are available for that CVE ID at that interval.